Température de couleur expliquée (Kelvin) : Lumière chaude vs. lumière froide

 • The function of the room: work, rest, reception, etc.

-• Wall and furniture colors: Lighting a light decor requires less heat to preserve brightness, while a dark interior will appreciate warm tones.
+• Wall and furniture colours: lighting a light setting requires less heat to preserve brightness, while a dark interior will appreciate warm tones.

-• Main usage time: cold light for morning and day, warm for evening.
+• Main usage times: cool light for morning and daytime, warm light for evening.

 Color temperature and well-being

-Color temperature affects our circadian rhythm, or our biological clock.
+Color temperature affects our circadian rhythm, that is, our biological clock.

-• In the morning, a cold light (over 5,000 K) stimulates the production of cortisol, the wakefulness hormone, promoting attention and energy.
+• In the morning, cool light (over 5,000 K) stimulates the production of cortisol, the wakefulness hormone, promoting attention and energy.

-• In the evening, warm light (below 3,000 K) encourages the secretion of melatonin, essential for falling asleep.
+• In the evening, warm light (below 3000 K) encourages the secretion of melatonin, which is essential for falling asleep.

 Adapting your lighting to these needs therefore allows you to better synchronize your body with your daily activities.

-On each bulb box is indicated a number expressed in Kelvin, revealing the color temperature:
+Each light bulb box displays a number expressed in Kelvin, revealing the color temperature:

-Don't forget to also look at the CRI (Color Rendering Index), which guarantees faithful color rendering: a CRI above 80 is recommended for quality interior lighting.
+Don't forget to also consider the CRI (Color Rendering Index), which guarantees faithful color rendering: a CRI greater than 80 is recommended for quality indoor lighting.

-To achieve optimal lighting, here are some room-by-room recommendations:
+To achieve optimal lighting, here are some recommendations for each room:

 Living room and bedroom

-• Multiply the lighting points, with accent lamps and LED strips, to modulate the atmosphere as needed.
+• Multiply the light sources, with accent lamps and LED strips, to modulate the ambiance according to needs.

 Kitchen and bathroom